 When using a later version of Fedora than what is supported by the NVIDIA CUDA Official repository, you might be unable to compile.
 You can either:

-Install the appropriate gcc version for CentOS developper toolset.
-Please see https://www.softwarecollections.org/en/scls/rhscl/devtoolset-4/
+Install the appropriate gcc version from developper toolset.
+It will install in parallel.
+Please see https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7/

-You cannot install the whole devtoolset-4 collection, but the toolchain is enough , then each time you need to build using cuda, you start by
+You cannot install the whole devtoolset-7 collection, but the toolchain is enough , then each time you need to build using cuda, you start by

 Which driver Package

-You can either ignore the message or manually delete the libOpenCL.so.1 provided by Nvidia (run sudo ldconfig once delted).
+You can either ignore the message or manually delete the libOpenCL.so.1 provided by NVIDIA (run sudo ldconfig once deleted).
 Please verify to not have other OpenCL providers that might interfere with NVIDIA OpenCL usage. (looking at /etc/OpenCL/vendors ).